-- (a) Faxing Schedule II prescriptions - (1) Faxing a Schedule II prescription for a home infusion, or intravenous pain therapy patient or both - a prescription, written for a Schedule II narcotic substance to be compounded for direct administration to a home infusion patient by parenteral, intravenous, intramuscular, subcutaneous or intraspinal infusion, may be transmitted directly from the prescribing practitioner, by the practitioner or the practitioner's agent, to the pharmacy by facsimile.
+- (a) Faxing Schedule II prescriptions - (1) Faxing a Schedule II prescription for a home infusion, or intravenous pain therapy patient or both a prescription, written for a Schedule II narcotic substance to be compounded for direct administration to a home infusion patient by parenteral, intravenous, intramuscular, subcutaneous or intraspinal infusion, may be transmitted directly from the prescribing practitioner, by the practitioner or the practitioner's agent, to the pharmacy by facsimile.
 The facsimile serves as the original written prescription.
 This exception does not apply to oral dose medications.
-(Also see Regulation #07-04-0001) - (2) Faxing a Schedule II prescription for a long-term-care patient a prescription written for a Schedule II substance, for a resident of a long-term-care facility may be transmitted directly from the prescribing individual practitioner, or the practitioner's agent, to the provider pharmacy by facsimile.
+(Also see rule 07-04-0001) - (2) Faxing a Schedule II prescription for a long-term-care patient a prescription written for a Schedule II substance, for a resident of a long-term-care facility may be transmitted directly from the prescribing individual practitioner, or the practitioner's agent, to the provider pharmacy by facsimile.
 The facsimile serves as the original written prescription.
-(See also regulation 07-04-0001) - (3) A prescription written for a Schedule II substance, for a home hospice patient may be transmitted by the practitioner or the practitioner's agent to the dispensing pharmacy by facsimile.
+(See also rule 07-04-0001) - (3) A prescription written for a Schedule II substance, for a home hospice patient may be transmitted by the practitioner or the practitioner's agent to the dispensing pharmacy by

+- facsimile.
 It must be noted on the prescription that this is a hospice patient.
-The facsimile serves as the original written prescription. (see regulation 07-04-0001) - (b) Faxing from a long-term-care facility to a pharmacy a pharmacist may accept a fax prescription from a long-term-care facility provided: - (1) For Schedule II drugs, all requirements of a written prescription are met, including the prescriber's signature on the faxed order and it is faxed by the nurse/person the physician and the long-term-care facility has designated as his/her "agent" to transmit the order, and must contain the nurse/person's signature. - (2) For drugs other than Schedule II, the order is faxed by the nurse/person the physician and the long-term-care facility has designated as his/her "agent" to transmit the order, and must contain the nurse/person's signature.
+The facsimile serves as the original written prescription. (see rule 07-04-0001) - (b) Faxing from a long-term-care facility to a pharmacy a pharmacist may accept a fax prescription from a long-term-care facility provided: - (1) For Schedule II drugs, all requirements of a written prescription are met, including the prescriber's signature on the faxed order and it is faxed by the nurse/person the physician and the long-term-care facility has designated as his/her "agent" to transmit the order, and must contain the nurse/person's signature. - (2) For drugs other than Schedule II, the order is faxed by the nurse/person the physician and the long-term-care facility has designated as his/her "agent" to transmit the order, and must contain the nurse/person's signature. - (3) The pharmacist verifies the fax is from the machine in the long-term-care facility.